RunMat

 How are structures handled?

 Structure scalars are reconstructed as struct values whose fields match the MAT-file content.
-Nested structs, cells, logical arrays, and numeric data are all supported.
+Nested scalar structs, cells, logical arrays, sparse matrices, and numeric data are supported.
+Struct arrays report an explicit unsupported-data error until RunMat has a first-class struct-array value.

 Will load overwrite existing variables?